 Does the Foundation provide studio equipment such as a kiln, metal/wood shop, etc.?

-Right now, the PBF supplies the following materials for use in a private studio space: sawhorses, easels, shop vac, flammable waste disposal, and a utility cart.
+Right now, the PBF supplies the following materials for use in a private studio space: a 6 color 6 screen press, sawhorses, easels, shop vac, flammable waste disposal, and a utility cart.
 We have also partnered with an excellent local organization, Valley Makers, to use their shop at no charge to our artists.

 There is space for artists to work inside or outside in the garden, weather-permitting.
-Artists may bring their own equipment that they are comfortable with using and can easily and safely transport to and use at the PBF.
+Artists may bring equipment that they own, are comfortable using, and can easily and safely transport and use at the PBF.
 Additional supplies may also be shipped to the PBF at 120 W Cork Street, Winchester, VA 22601.